hinto-janai/gupax/README.md

 | DNS | DNS connections will usually be handled by your OS (or whatever custom DNS setup you have).
 If using Tor, DNS requests for updates [*should*](https://tpo.pages.torproject.net/core/doc/rust/arti/) be routed through the Tor network automatically | All of the above | All of the above |

 ## Community Monero Nodes
+These are the community nodes used by Gupax in the `[P2Pool Simple]` tab.
+If you would like to have a node added/removed, please submit an [Issue](https://github.com/hinto-janaiyo/gupax/issues) with the reasoning.

+In general, a suitable node needs to:
+- Be fast
+- Have good uptime
+- Have RPC enabled
+- Have ZMQ enabled
+- Have an owner known by the general Monero community

 | Name                                                  | IP/Domain                        | RPC Port | ZMQ Port |
 |-------------------------------------------------------|----------------------------------|----------|----------|
 | [C3pool](https://www.c3pool.com)                      | node.c3pool.com                  | 18081    | 18083    |